GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

   How we collaborate with stakeholders to discuss, test, and adopt privacy-preserving technologies.
 date: 2022-03-30
-updated: 2022-05-17
+updated: 2023-05-18
 authors:
   - alexandrawhite
 ---

-The Privacy Sandbox proposals are the first of many steps required to create web standards.
+The Privacy Sandbox proposals are the first of many steps required to create web platform features.

-Web standards are technical documents, known as specifications or specs, which detail exactly how web technology should work.
-Specs are written for developers to implement the technologies.
+These web platform features may become web standards (also known as specifications or specs), which are technical documents that detail exactly how web technology should work and define how engineers should implement the technologies in web browsers.
 For example, the [Accessible Rich Internet Applications (WAI-ARIA) standard](https://www.w3.org/TR/wai-aria-1.1/) (commonly known as "ARIA") defines technical ways to make the web more accessible to those with disabilities.
 These specs are developed for and by the